 Jenifer Brickman, MSW, LCSW – Clinical Director

 Jeni received her Bachelor’s Degree in Social Work from Illinois State University.
 She received her Master’s Degree in Social Work from the University of Illinois Urbana-Champaign School of Social Work with an emphasis in Women’s Studies as well as Child and Family Clinical Treatment.
 She is a Licensed Clinical Social Worker.

 Prior to joining Youth Services, Jeni’s professional history includes working in residential treatment, hospital settings and community mental health.
 She has worked both as a clinician as well as in administration.
 Additionally, she has worked in private practice and is also an Adjunct Professor at Aurora University in the School of Social Work.

 Jeni utilizes her extensive experience in education, outpatient therapy and mental health at Youth Services by developing therapeutic programming that is cutting edge and relevant to the needs of the community.

 Alison Frye, MA, LCPC – Director of Programming

-Alison began her professional career in residential and therapeutic day schools for children struggling with severe emotional, behavioral, and learning disabilities.
+Her professional career began in residential and therapeutic day schools serving children struggling with severe emotional, behavioral, and learning disabilities.
 During that time, she implemented several school-wide therapeutic behavioral management programs, facilitated processing groups, and worked with at-risk students in non-traditional settings.

 Lizzy Appleby, MSW, LCSW – Pride/Share Director

 Lizzy received her MSW from the University of Chicago –School of Social Service Administration and her BA in philosophy from Elon University in North Carolina.
 Lizzy’s passion is to work with youth and adults to create a more welcoming, inclusive, and kind world.